 #8 Next up.
 Assemble

-#10 Now find a place to display that beauty
+#10 Now find a place to display it!

 From previous experience, when picking the frame you want, try to find one that has some height or depth to it.
 It makes it more eye catching and appealing...and useful especially if its really deep.